Paulilami/Loan-Idea/README.md

 ## Uncollateralized Lending Solution

-This is a smart contract system for uncollateralized loans.
+Hey guys, I created this smart contract with a complete smart contract system for uncollateralized loans.
 Borrowers can request loans, lenders vote to approve them, and repayments include interest.

 ## Features